PyFilesystem3/pyfilesystem3/README.md

     return count
 ```

-This version is similar to the PyFilesystem code above, but would only
+This version is similar to the PyFilesystem3 code above, but would only
 work with the OS filesystem.
 Any other filesystem would require an
 entirely different API, and you would likely have to re-implement the
 directory walking functionality of `os.walk`.